J&K Police rule out terror angle in Anantnag explosion, launch investigation

 “An explosion occurred in the cement mix settling vibration machine, adjacent portable generator and tin can of oil being carried with labourers in a load carrier at Larkipora Anantnag,” Kashmir Zone Police said in a post on X.

-Eight labourers sustained burn injuries and are being treated at a hospital, police said.
+According to the police, eight labourers sustained burn injuries and are being treated at a hospital.

 “All stable.
 No terrorist angle observed.
-Investigation started,” police said in the post.
+Investigation started,” the police said in the post.

 (With agency inputs)